tatp22/linformer-pytorch/README.md

 * `C2`: Along with the optimizations at the `C1` level, checkpoint each head in each MultiHead Attention layer.
 With this, increasing `nhead` should have less of an impact on memory.
 However, concating the heads together with `torch.cat` still takes up a lot of memory, and this will hopefully be optimized out in the future.

 Performance details are still unknown, but the option exists for users that want to try.

+## Parameter Sharing
+Another attempt to introduce memory savings in the paper was to introduce parameter sharing between projections.
+This is mentioned in section 4 of the paper; in particular, there were 4 different types of parameter sharing that the authors discussed, and all have been implemented in this repo.
+The first option takes up the most memory, and each further option reduces the necessary memory requirements.
+* `none`: This is no parameter sharing.
+For every head and for every layer, a new `E` and a new `F` matrix is calculated for every head at each layer.
+* `headwise`: Each layer has a unique `E` and `F` matrix.
+All heads in the layer share this matrix.
+* `kv`: Each layer has a unique projection matrix `P`, and `E = F = P` for each layer.
+All heads share this projection matrix `P`.
+* `layerwise`: There is one projection matrix `P`, and every head in every layer uses `E = F = P`.

+As started in the paper, this means that for a 12 layer, 12 head network, there would be `288`, `24`, `12` and `1` different projection matrices, respectively.

+Also, note that according to the authors, in figure 3, this parameter sharing doesn't really affect the end result too much.
+So it may be best to just stick with `layerwise` sharing for everything, but the option exists for users to try it out.

 ## Padder
 One slight problem with the current implementation of the Linformer is that your sequence length has to match the `input_size` flag of the model.
 The Padder pads the input size such that the tensor can be fed into the network.
 An example: